ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

   * **Is Grabbable:** Determines if the object can be grabbed
+  * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
+  If this is unchecked the the grab button toggles the grab action with one button press to grab and another to release.
   * **Is Usable:** Determines if the object can be used
+  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
+  If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
   * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
   * **Touch Highligt Color:** The colour to highlight the object